Islam in Indonesia: Division of Islam in Indonesia

-Classical documentations divide Indonesian Muslims between "nominal" Muslims, or abangan, whose lifestyles are more oriented toward non-Islamic cultures, and "orthodox" Muslims, or santri, who adhere to the Orthodox Islamic norms.
+Classical documentations divide Indonesian Muslims between "nominal" Muslims, or abangan, whose lifestyles are more oriented toward non-Islamic cultures, and "orthodox" Muslims or santri, who adhere to the Orthodox Islamic norms.
 Abangan was considered an indigenous blend of native and Hindu-Buddhist beliefs with Islamic practices sometimes also called Javanism, kejawen, agama Jawa, or kebatinan.
 On Java, santri was not only referred to a person who was consciously and exclusively Muslim, but it also described persons who had removed themselves from the secular world to concentrate on devotional activities in Islamic schools called pesantren—literally "the place of the santri".
 The terms and precise nature of this differentiation were in dispute throughout the history, and today it is considered obsolete.

-Pondok Modern Darussalam Gontor.
-Pesantren is the Indonesian Islamic boarding school where santri (students) stay and study Islamic teachings and other knowledges.
+Pondok Modern Darussalam Gontor. is the Pesantren (Indonesian islamic boarding school) where santri (muslim students) stay and study Islamic teachings and other knowledges.

 In the contemporary era, distinction is often made between "traditionalism" and "modernism".
 Traditionalism, exemplified by the civil society organization Nahdlatul Ulama, is known as an ardent advocate of Islam Nusantara, a distinctive brand of Islam that has undergone interaction, contextualization, indigenization, interpretation, and vernacularization in line with socio-cultural conditions in Indonesia.
 Islam Nusantara promotes moderation, compassion, anti-radicalism, inclusiveness, and tolerance.
-On the other spectrum is modernism, which is heavily inspired by Islamic Modernism, and the civil society organization Muhammadiyah is a known ardent proponent.
+On the other spectrum is modernism, which is heavily inspired by Islamic Modernism, and the civil society organizations Muhammadiyah and Persis are known ardent proponents.
 Modernist Muslims advocate for Islamic reform in Indonesia, which is perceived as having deviated from the historical Islamic orthodoxy.
 They emphasize the authority of the Qur'an and the Hadiths, and oppose syncretism and taqlid to the ulema.
 This division, however, also has been considered an oversimplification in recent analysis.

+More recent currents of Islamic thoughts that have taken roots include Islamism.
+Today, the leading Islamic political party in Indonesia is Prosperous Justice Party (PKS), which is known for serving as a regional wing of Muslim Brotherhood movement in Indonesia.
+The Islamist Al-Zaytun Islamic Boarding School in West Java is considered the largest pesantren/madrasa in Southeast Asia.